mustafaalkan64/ReactNativeReduxExample/README.md

-# Book List App With React Native AndRedux
+# Book List App With React Native And Redux

 This App is a small example for redux that ensures displaying book lists